Aaryaman-147/BioTriton/README.md

 ---

 ## Current Scope
-BioTriton Lite is designed as a **single-node, local environment** for algorithmic research, education, and rapid prototyping.
+BioTriton is designed as a **single-node, local environment** for algorithmic research, education, and rapid prototyping.
 It serves as a proving ground for testing custom hardware-accelerated bioinformatics primitives before scaling them up to enterprise infrastructure.

 ---